Compressed natural gas: History

 Gases provided the original fuel for internal combustion engines.
 The first experiments with compressed gases took place in France in the 1850s.
-Natural gas first became a transport fuel during the First World War.
-In the 1960s, Columbia Natural Gas of Ohio tested a CNG carrier.
+Natural gas first became a transport fuel during World War I. In the 1960s, Columbia Natural Gas of Ohio tested a CNG carrier.
 The ship was to carry compressed natural gas in vertical pressure bottles; however, this design failed because of the high cost of the pressure vessels.
-Since then, there have been several attempts at developing a commercially viable CNG carrier.
-In the past five years, several competing CNG ocean transport designs have evolved.
-Each design proposes a unique approach to optimizing gas transport while using as much off-the-shelf technology as possible to keep costs competitive.
+Since then, there have been attempts at developing a commercially viable CNG carrier.
+Several competing CNG ocean transport designs have evolved.
+Each design proposes a unique approach to optimizing gas transport, while using as much off-the-shelf technology as possible, to keep costs competitive.

+In the early 2000s, Canadian company SeaNG developed the Coselle system, a novel CNG carrier design that used coiled steel pipe cartridges to store compressed natural gas more efficiently.
+This approach received classification approval and demonstrated a potential alternative to traditional vertical pressure vessels, which had been previously limited by high costs and weight.

+Around the same time, major classification societies such as Det Norske Veritas (DNV) and the American Bureau of Shipping (ABS) introduced formal certification rules for CNG carriers.
+These standards helped establish safety and design criteria that allowed CNG vessel projects to progress toward commercial viability, promoting broader acceptance within the maritime industry.

+Following these developments, new CNG carrier designs emerged, including EnerSea Transport's VOTRANS system, which utilized horizontal pressure vessels to reduce structural stress and improve cargo handling efficiency.
+Additionally, modular designs like the GASVESSEL project explored composite cylinder technologies to enhance flexibility and lower operational costs.